chelog/brawl/README.md

 2. Choose gamemode by adding `gamemode brawl` line in your `garrysmod/cfg/autoexec.cfg`
 3. Add [this workshop collection](https://steamcommunity.com/sharedfiles/filedetails/?id=628802365) to server for testing or if you want to assembly your own collection, add [this](https://steamcommunity.com/sharedfiles/filedetails/?id=1095528851), [this](https://steamcommunity.com/sharedfiles/filedetails/?id=400617936) and [this](https://steamcommunity.com/sharedfiles/filedetails/?id=232636218) addons to your collection for server to function properly, no client subscribtions needed
 4. Set up your server name, password and other parameters by editing `garrysmod/gamemodes/brawl/gamemode/config.lua`
+5. If players are missing textures or models most likely they need to relaunch the game.
+If it still persists double-check your `workshop` section of `config.lua`

 *I recommend keeping original map and player lists for smooth experience during testing.*
 *However if you want to set your own maps read below.*